 SF is also home to almost a hundred festivals every year.
 This means you will find at least two or three every weekend.
 Many run on just Saturday and Sunday, although some are longer.

 In addition, the spring, summer and falls months offer the perfect weather for SF's famous street fairs.
 The biggest are the ones you will find in North Beach, the Marina and the Castro.

 SF features several theater performances every Saturday night.
-You will find big theater productions such as The Book of Mormon.
+You will find big theater productions such as The Book of Mormon, Hamilton and Wicked.
 You will also find several small theaters that offer a more intimate setting.